 Head to your local grocery store produce section for the fresh market vegetables in this pasta salad.
 Baby kale, tomatoes, and noodles accompany your veggie finds in our easy kale recipe.

-Kale stars alongside cauliflower, carrots, and corn in our top-rated vegetarian casserole.
+Sauteed kale stars alongside cauliflower, carrots, and corn in our top-rated vegetarian casserole.
 It's a crowd-pleaser that works for meatless Monday or any other day of the week.

 Lemon juice is no stranger to kale salad.
 Its bright spark contrasts well with the deep leafy green.
 PS: The dinosaur kale called for here is also known as lacinato kale.
 Find it at well-stocked supermarkets, farmers markets, and natural foods grocers.

 Once you taste this extraordinary kale pesto, you'll think of all kinds of ways to use it—from stirring it into hot pasta to using it to top grilled meats, chicken, or fish.
 Note that the kale pesto can be frozen for up to 1 month.
 See the recipe for details.